TheUnschooledNetwork/theunschoolednetwork.github.io/README.md

 ## Contributing

 We welcome contributions from the community!
-To get started, please follow our [Contributing Guide](https://theunschoolednetwork.github.io/posts/2025-02-14-Contributing-to-Unschooled/).
+For detailed instructions on how to start contributing, please follow our [Contributing Guide](https://theunschoolednetwork.github.io/posts/Contributing-to-Unschooled/).
 This guide will walk you through the process of setting up your environment, creating a new post, and submitting a Pull Request.

 ### Quick Start